PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 #SBATCH --gres=gpu:1             # number of gpus per node
 ```

-For Adroit only, to choose the gpu:
+For Adroit, one can specify a specific GPU using a constraint:

 ```
-#SBATCH --constraint=a100        # set to a100 or v100
+#SBATCH --constraint=a100        # set to gpu80, a100 or v100
+#SBATCH --gres=gpu:1             # number of gpus per node
 ```

 ## CuPy